ParallelMaths/parallel/pages/8-33-more-rules-critical-thinking.md

 ## 1. Digital clock symmetry

 ::: problem id=1_1 marks=2
-__1.1__ This time has mirror symmetry:
+__1.1__ This time on a 24-hour clock has mirror symmetry:

 ![](/resources/8-33-more-rules-critical-thinking/1-symmetry.png){image align="center"}

-How many minutes later will there also be a time with mirror symmetry?
+Of the following options, how many minutes later will there also be a time with mirror symmetry?

 * [ ] 404
 * [ ] 414